Isolated and group environment dependence of stellar mass and different star formation rates: Introduction

-The research conducted by Ref.\ \cite{kauffmann2004environmental} revealed a notable shift of almost a factor of two in the stellar mass distribution of galaxies towards higher masses when comparing low- and high-density regions.
-Furthermore, the investigation carried out by Ref.\ \cite{etherington2017environmental} indicated that high-density environments predominantly have massive galaxies, in contrast to low-density environments.
-Additionally, Ref.\ \cite{li2006dependence} demonstrated that high-mass galaxies exhibit a preference for the densest regions of the Universe, while low-mass galaxies tend to be situated preferentially in low-density regions.
+The research conducted by \citet{kauffmann2004environmental} revealed a notable shift of almost a factor of two in the stellar mass distribution of galaxies towards higher masses when comparing low- and high-density regions.
+Furthermore, the investigation carried out by \citet{etherington2017environmental} indicated that high-density environments predominantly have massive galaxies, in contrast to low-density environments.
+Additionally, \citet{li2006dependence} demonstrated that high-mass galaxies exhibit a preference for the densest regions of the Universe, while low-mass galaxies tend to be situated preferentially in low-density regions.
+In a study focusing on a carefully selected sample of the compact group (CG) of galaxies, \citet{scudder2012dependence} noted significant differences in the SFRs of star-forming galaxies between the low density and high density.
+The study by \citet{gomez2003galaxy} demonstrated a robust correlation between the SFRs of galaxies and their local (projected) galaxy densities.
+Galaxies situated in dense environments exhibit suppressed SFRs \cite{lewis2002df, gomez2003galaxy, tanaka2004environmental, patel2009dependence}.
+According to \citet{lewis2002df}, observing low SFRs extending well beyond the virialised cluster suggests that severe physical processes, such as ram pressure stripping of disk gas, may not be the dominant factor.